 Emil Andersson

-Red wood ants are characteristic species in the Swedish coniferous forests, and their mounds are also home to many other types of arthropods.
-Wood ants also serve as an important food source for woodpeckers, and help with spreding some plant seeds.
-They can therefore be said to be keystone species.
-Despite this, we currently know relatively little about the their population status and trends, and about which measures are effective to protect them.
+Red wood ants (RWA) are characteristic species in Swedish coniferous forests, and their mounds are also home to many other types of arthropods, while serving as an important food source for woodpeckers, among others.
+Therefore, they can be considered keystone species.
+Despite this, we currently know relatively little about the conditions and trends for the development of ant populations or the effectiveness of measures to conserve them.

 Background